 100 amazing FREE things to do in London

-London is not known for being a cheap destination, with pricey hotels, theatre tickets and eye watering alcohol tabs.
-But you can easily save your pennies while having an amazing time with this list of the best free things to do in London.
-It blows our minds that so many of the city's world famous museums and galleries are free to enter, and there are lots of other surprisingly free activities and attractions you can enjoy too, from concerts to comedy, magnificent temples to mindblowing art, here are 100 totally free things to do in London.
+London is not known for being a cheap destination, with pricey hotels, theatre tickets and eye watering bar tabs.
+But you can easily save your pennies while still having an amazing time with this list of the best free things to do in London.
+It blows our minds that so many of the city's world famous museums and galleries are free to enter, and there are lots of other surprisingly free activities and attractions you can enjoy too.
+From concerts to comedy, magnificent temples to mindblowing art, here are 100 totally free things to do in London.

 1. Spend a whole day at the British Museum - in our opinion, the best museum in London.
 Mummies. the Rosetta Stone, Vikings, Romans, the Sutton Hoo ship burial, this museum has something for everyone.